Skip to main content

 • The HTTP request parameters

-It may look like this
+An API event may look like this:

 {